 - Substance abuse treatment: All OWI convictions carry a mandatory substance abuse assessment from the approved facility within the county of residence within 72 hours of the conviction.
 A driver safety plan will be created based on the assessment results and may require the driver to complete treatment, OWI classes, or other rehabilitation programs.

 - Driver’s license suspension and revocation: If a blood, breath, or urine sample shows a prohibited BAC or drug content, the driver’s license will be suspended for six months.
 This time is increased for refusal to participate in BAC testing.
-If convicted of an OWI in court, the judge will also order the driver’s license be revoked for 12 to 18 months.
+If convicted of a second-offense OWI in court, the judge will also order the driver’s license be revoked for 12 to 18 months plus confinement length.
 This runs concurrently (overlaps) with the test failure suspension.
-The license revocation period will double if an offender had passenger under 16 years old in the car at the time of the offense.
+The license revocation period will double if an offender had a passenger under 16 years old in the car at the time of the offense.

-- Ignition Interlock Device (IID): Upon reinstating the offender's driver's license or granting a hardship license after serving 45 days of the license suspension/revocation or reinstated license, the judge will order an ignition interlock device (IID) be installed and used for at least one year.
-This can cost at least $1,000 for a year of service per vehicle, and must be installed on any titled or registered vehicle you operate within that time period.
+- Ignition Interlock Device (IID): Upon reinstating the offender's driver's license or granting a hardship license after serving 45 days of the license suspension/revocation or reinstated license, the judge will order an ignition interlock device (IID) be installed and used for two to three years, plus confinement length.
+This can cost around $1,000 for a year of service per vehicle, and must be installed on any vehicle titled or registered in your name.

 Other Consequences of Second Offense OWI in Wisconsin